vuejs/docs/src/guide/component-dynamic-async.md

 Now the _Posts_ tab maintains its state (the selected post) even when it's not rendered.

 :::tip Note
-Note that `<keep-alive>` requires the components being switched between to all have names, either using the `name` option on a component, or through local/global registration
+When you're switching between components, `<keep-alive>` requires them all to have names.
+This should be done either using the `name` option on a component, or through local/global registration
 :::

 Check out more details on `<keep-alive>` in the [API reference](TODO:../api/#keep-alive).